Elections and Voting

 Your household may be contacted by:

-Between the 5th – 16th September, households in Pembrokeshire will be sent a form to confirm their details.
+Between the 6th and 9th of September, households in Pembrokeshire will be sent a form to complete their details.

-An example of the form is shown below:
+An example of the form you may receive is shown below:

 Not every household will receive a form.
 If you have already confirmed your details for this year via the email we sent then you will not receive a form.